 Here, Everyone Matters.
 We’re 12,000 strong.
 And it takes every single one of us to improve the lives of the kids we care for, and the kids from around the world we’ll never even meet.
 Kids who are living healthier, fuller lives because of the knowledge we share.
 We know it takes a Collaborative Culture to deliver on our promise to provide the very best, innovative care and to foster new discoveries, made possible by the most groundbreaking research.
 Anywhere.

 Ask anyone with a Nationwide Children’s badge what they do for a living.
 They’ll tell you it’s More Than a Job.
 It’s a calling.
 It’s a chance to use and grow your talent to make an impact that truly matters.
 Because here, we exist simply to help children everywhere.

 Nationwide Children’s Hospital.
 A Place to Be Proud.

-The Research Consultant supports, communicates, and implements the philosophy, mission, values, standards, policies, and procedures of Nationwide Children's Hospital, the Ambulatory Services Division and the division of Clinical Therapies.
+The Physical Therapists supports, communicates, implements and enforces the philosophy, mission, values, standards, policies and procedures of Nationwide Children's Hospital.

 1. Evaluates patients with varied diagnoses to determine developmental and/or functional status using standardized measures or clinical observations; identifies patient's strengths and deficits; establishes long and short term goals; and develops an individualized treatment plan incorporating patient and family needs.

 2. Administers therapeutic treatment to patients with developmental delay or functional deficits to provide optimal development, function, and independence; utilizes developmental activities, modalities and other treatment techniques to meet each patient's specific needs and achieve therapy goals; observes progress and/or changes in patient's condition and modifies treatment plan accordingly.